openebs/website/docs/main/Solutioning/openebs-on-kubernetes-platforms/talos.md

 ### Pod Security

 By default, Talos Linux applies a baseline pod security profile across namespaces except for the kube-system namespace.
 This default setting restricts Replicated PV Mayastors’s ability to manage and access system resources.
 You need to add the exemptions for Replicated PV Mayastor namespace.
-See the [Talos Documentation](https://www.talos.dev/v1.6/kubernetes-guides/configuration/pod-security/) for detailed instructions on Pod Security.
+Refer to the [Talos Documentation](https://www.talos.dev/v1.6/kubernetes-guides/configuration/pod-security/) for detailed instructions on Pod Security.

 **Create a file cp.yaml**